rajsubit/Technical-Interview/README.md

 **Heaps:**
 - Special Trees where parent is always either smaller or larger than the children
 - Max heap if parent is larger and Min heap if parent is smaller than the children

+**Red Black Trees:**
+- Special Type of Balanced BST where nodes are colored either RED or BLACK
+- Every null leaf nodes must be colored Black
+- A Red node has both Black children nodes
+- Root node must be Black
+- Every path from a node to its descendent null node must contain same number of black nodes